nagdevAmruthnath/Bio7_Classification/README.md

 Until now Multichannel images (e.g. RGB) can be classified.

-The ModelGui interface can be extended with the Eclipse WindowBuilder plugin (SWT) if installed in Bio7.
+The 'ModelGui' graphical view interface can be extended with the Eclipse WindowBuilder plugin (SWT) if installed in Bio7.